14kgoldslumcpuwzrd/file_alphabetizer/README.md

 ![Github CI](https://github.com/lasagnamassage/file_alphabetizer/actions/workflows/rust.yml/badge.svg)

 # file_alphabetizer
-An library that alphabetizes a given file.
-Can be used as a crate in your own applications or as a standalone binary
+A library that alphabetizes a given file.
+Can be used as a crate in your own applications or (soon) as a standalone binary

 ## Usage